SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 * A collection of 21-bit Unicode scalar values (accessed with the string's ``unicodeScalars`` property)

-Each of the three examples below shows a different representation of the following string, which is made up of the characters ``D``, ``o``, ``g``, ``!``, and the 🐶 character (``DOG FACE``, or Unicode code point ``U+1F436``):
+Each example below shows a different representation of the following string, which is made up of the characters ``D``, ``o``, ``g``, ``!``, and the 🐶 character (``DOG FACE``, or Unicode code point ``U+1F436``):